ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 third node will be updated properly via replication when it is back online.

-To ensure consistency across the cluster, [cluster-wide transactions](../../../server/clustering/cluster-transactions) work most efficiently with odd numbers of nodes (3, 5, 7...) because they must get a transaction confirmation from a majority of the nodes.
+To ensure consistency across the cluster, [cluster-wide transactions](../../../server/clustering/cluster-transactions) work most efficiently with odd numbers of nodes (3, 5, 7...) because they must get confirmations from a majority of the nodes to complete every transaction.
 If one goes down temporarily, the cluster must have at least 2 functional nodes to complete cluster-wide transactions.
 {INFO/}